cruncha-cruncha/zork1-compiler/README.md

 # Zil-Like

 This is actually more like a game engine.
-It accepts a zil-like (zork implementation language -like) syntax, not actually zil (anywhere you read 'zil', think 'zil-like').
+It accepts a zil-like (zork implementation language -like) syntax, not actual zil.
 Takes source code and converts it to javascript, doing some error checking in the process.
 It uses a recursive-descent parser (I think).

 ## Further Reading